robisim74/angular-l10n/doc/quick-start.md

 export class AppModule { }
 ```
-Add in the bootstrap component `app.component.ts` in order to access the data of location from anywhere in the application:
+Add to `app.component.ts` in order to access the data of location from anywhere in the application:
 ```TypeScript
 import { Component } from '@angular/core';
 // Services.